This Is the Most Hated Gas Station in America

 It's hard to move past a tarnished reputation.

 When it comes to fueling up your car, you might think all gas stations are created equal.
 Sure, there’s some variance in pricing, restrooms, location, and snack availability, but for the most part, you get your gas and go.
+No matter what gas station you go to, make sure you know how to save money on gas.

 To make its list, Harris Insights asked study participants to name companies they believed to have the best or worst overall reputations.
 Those companies were then ranked based on nine attributes, including products and services, ethics, and good culture.
 While there are certainly more than four gas station companies in America, ones that didn’t make the list just aren’t “visible” enough in the public eye.
 Essentially, these are the gas stations people felt most strongly about, for better or worse.
+If you’re planning to hit the road soon, here’s how to calculate the gas cost for your trip.

 It’s safe to say BP’s reputation might have been permanently damaged following the 2010 Deepwater Horizon oil spill, which lasted 87 days and took place on the BP-operated Macondo Prospect.
 Pricing might’ve also come into play.
-Costco is the cheapest place to buy gas in ten states as well as Washington, D.C.
-Shell is the cheapest option in three states, and BP actually ranks as cheapest in four: Alabama, Michigan, Tennessee, and Wisconsin.
-However, of those four, Wisconsin is the only state where BP was the only cheapest option; in Michigan, it even ranked alongside four others.
+Costco is the cheapest place to buy gas in 11 states as well as Washington, D.C.
+ExxonMobil is the cheapest option in three states, and BP actually ranks as cheapest in four: Alabama, Michigan, Tennessee, and Wisconsin.
+However, of those four, Wisconsin is the only state where BP was the only cheapest option; in Michigan, it even ranked alongside five others.
 Here are more reasons to start buying gas at Costco.

 The next time you stop for gas, take a second to think about how that station makes your trip memorable—or miserable.
 Now, make sure you know these 12 myths you need to stop believing about your car.